appacademy/SWEO-Part-Time-Resources/2-Module/2-week/3-day/README.md

 console.log(giveMeNumber(1)); // doesn't get run because execution was stopped.
 ```

-If you don't want to stop the execution of the program, but still want an error to be thrown, you use the `try...catch` block.
+If you don't want to **stop the execution of the program**, but still want an error to be thrown, you use the `try...catch` block.
-One thing to note is that most SyntaxErrors wont be caught using `try...catch`, because those errors happen when the code is compiled (loaded), not when it is running.
+One thing to note is that most SyntaxErrors **wont be caught** using `try...catch`, because those errors happen *when the code is compiled* (loaded), not when it is running.

 ```js
 try {